Unicorn-0308/CheesyAI-LangGraph/prompt_templates/reasoner.md

      - If the user's last query is not obvious, choose it.
      - If you need some additional data that doesn't exist in database and is necessary to response user's query, choose it.
      - For example, if user asked "What is the price of it?" and you don't know what "it" is, choose it.
+     - If you choose it, the query you will create is for user.
+So create query for user, like "What is your favourite color?".
   2. Retrieve Data
      - Choose this choice if data(including context, conversation history) you have is not enough for the query.
      - You have 3 tools("mongo_filter", "mongo_aggregation", "pinecone_search") to retrieve data and use them.